nuralogix/dfx-demo-py/README.md

 # `dfxdemo`

-`dfxdemo` is a simple Python-based demo that demonstrates how to use the DeepAffex SDK and DeepAffex Cloud API.
+`dfxdemo` is a simple Python-based demo that demonstrates how to use the DeepAffex™ Extraction SDK and DeepAffex™ Cloud API.

-The demo can extract facial blood-flow from a video file, send it to the DeepAffex Cloud for processing and display the results.
+The demo can extract facial blood-flow from a video file or from a webcam, send it to the DeepAffex™ Cloud for processing and display the results.
 (This process is called 'making a measurement'.)
 It can also be used to display historical results or to view study details.

-## Register for an DeepAffex Cloud API license
+## Register for an DeepAffex™ Cloud API license

-If you haven't already done so, the first step is to register for a DeepAffex developer account and request a cloud API license key.
+If you haven't already done so, the first step is to register for a DeepAffex™ developer account and request a cloud API license key.
 You can do this by visiting the [DFX Dashboard](https://dashboard.deepaffex.ai/) and selecting the Sign Up link at the bottom.